 - Add required sections and fields in theNew/Edit Form,Close Form, andIncident Quick Viewtabs.

-- (System Incident Type) If you have created a copy of the layout, add the layout to the incident.
+- If you have created a new or a duplicate of the layout, add the layout to the incident.

 - Select the incident type and clickEdit.